 In addition to graduates in Biomedical Science being interested in pursuing a career in the field, the degree also affords opportunities for careers in the broad field of medicine and medically-related subjects such as medical sales and science writing.
 In addition, the degree provides access to graduate jobs open to other disciplines due to the many transferable skills gained on the course.

-Many students go into further study after their degree, completing Master’s and PhDs and a significant proportion of graduates gain entry to a Medical or Dental degrees both at Queen's University Belfast or in another university in the UK.
+Many students go into further study after their degree, completing Master’s and PhDs and a significant proportion of graduates gain entry to a Medical or Dental degree both at Queen's University Belfast or in another university in the UK.

 Employment after the Course